NOHA (academic organisation)

 Network on Humanitarian Action (NOHA) is an international association of universities offering post-graduate level degree courses for humanitarian agencies and relief workers.
+The NOHA Masters programme initiative was launched in 1993 under the auspices of the Erasmus-Socrates Programme with additional financial support from the Directorate-General for European Civil Protection and Humanitarian Aid Operations (ECHO).

+History

 The association was founded by five European universities in 1993; namely Aix-Marseille Université, University of Bochum, University of Deusto, Université catholique de Louvain and Oxford University.
-The NOHA Masters programme initiative was launched in 1993 under the auspices of the Erasmus-Socrates Programme with additional financial support from the Directorate-General for European Civil Protection and Humanitarian Aid Operations (ECHO).
-In 2015 the network had expanded to include twelve European and five global partner universities.
+In 2015 the network had expanded to include twelve European members and five global partner universities.
+These were Aix-Marseille Université, Københavns Universitet, University of Malta, Rijksuniversiteit Groningen, Ruhr-Universität Bochum, Universidad de Deusto, University College Dublin, Università di Pavia, Université catholique de Louvain, Uniwersytet Warszawski, Uppsala universitet, and Vilniaus universitetas.
+With Oxford University having left the network.

+Current members

+The network members as of 2026 are: